Union Berlin dreaming with Freiburg caught in Becker's web – DW – 05/13/2023

 Advertisement

-Four seasons on from being promoted to the Bundesliga, Union Berlin's latest milestone has just moved into view.
+A few short years since being promoted to the Bundesliga, Union Berlin's next major milestone has just moved into view.
 The thought of this club, the first from the former East Berlin to play in the Bundesliga, to reach the Champions League was too outlandish to mention even a couple of years ago.
 But this is Urs Fischer's world, we're all just living in it.

 But of course it will probably get a lot more surreal for Fischer and this club.
 Union met a Freiburg team that had themselves been on course for a first ever appearance in the Champions League until the wheels fell off their campaign with back-to-back defeats by RB Leipzig, first in the Cup then the league.
 As Leipzig look increasingly likely to take third, Freiburg arrived in the capital locked level on points with Union and needing to win.